NextCenturyCorporation/AIDA-Interchange-Format/README.md

      reconcile them in the next week*.

 *    utilities to make it easier to work with this format.
 JVM utilities are in `src/main/java/edu/isi/gaia/AIFUtils.kt`.
-After installation, these can be used from any JVM language by adding a Maven dependency on `edu.isi:gaia-interchange-kotlin:1.0.0-SNAPSHOT`.
-There is the beginning of a Java translation of these utilities in `gaia_interchange/aifutils.py`.
+Although written in Kotlin, these can be used from any JVM language by adding a Maven dependency on `edu.isi:gaia-interchange-kotlin:1.0.0-SNAPSHOT`.
+There is the beginning of a Python translation of these utilities in `gaia_interchange/aifutils.py`.
 Next Century will complete the Python translation of these utilities soon.

 *    examples of how to use AIF.
-These are given in the unit tests under `src/text/java/edu/isi/gaia/ExamplesAndVlaidationTests`.
+These are given in Java in the unit tests under `src/text/java/edu/isi/gaia/ExamplesAndVlaidationTests`.
 There is the beginning of a Python translation of these examples in `test/gaia_interchange/Examples.py`.
 If you run either set of examples, the corresponding Turtle output will be dumped.